flaymax/GANs_practice/README.md

 # GANs_practice

-Based on generative models course by Arip Asadulaev
+Based on Generative Models course by Arip Asadulaev in MIPT

 1. Vanilla GAN and CGAN implemented from scratch (pytorch)
 2. Conditional GAN